kiwanami/emacs-calfw/readme.md

 - advice functions (`before-update-func`, `after-update-func`)
 - overlay data (`select-ol`, `today-ol`)

-In the current implementation, `cfw:dest` has three forms, buffer, region and text, mentioned above.
+In the current implementation, `calfw-dest` has three forms, buffer, region and text, mentioned above.
 Actually, the region destination is what I want.
-One buffer can have some destination objects, because all data (including local-variables and keymaps) are packed in the `cfw:dest` object.
+One buffer can have some destination objects, because all data (including local-variables and keymaps) are packed in the `calfw-dest` object.

 #### Application design